{Below please find the Tabernacle

 Gladys’ dad Anderson moved the family

-to Texas in
+to Texas Anderson Alameda

-While Gladys was still young, Anderson ’s aunt Alice
+While Gladys was still young, Anderson

 Gladys described the Cheaney

-Community throwing huge picnics and “having Christmas” down in the Cook Canyon
+Community throwing huge picnics and “having Christmas” down in the Cook Canyon Kokomo

 Gladys remembers as a young girl